lukejcam/svg2VoxMap/README.markdown

 Download & Installation
 ---

-Run the unit tests with a local server that supports PHP.
-No database is required.
-Pre-configured php local servers are available for Windows and Mac.
-Here are some options:

 [Download here](https://github.com/downloads/lukejcam/svg2VoxMap/SVG2VoxMap.zip)

 To Install, simply unzip and drag the app to applications folder.
-Drag a shortcut to your dock.
+Then Drag a shortcut to your dock.

 Usage